 Wild roses have scrambled to the top of the trees.
 Their bright red hips provide food for birds in the winter.

 Cow parsley and wild flowers grow under the trees in spring.
 This is our view from the summerhouse.

 Stitchwort and violets grow in abundance in the semi-shade.

-Honeysuckle scents the air in the summer.
+Honeysuckle scents the air in summer.
 Much loved by bees, butterflies and moths.

 Seed heads are left standing.
 They provide a habitat for the smallest of creatures.
-Can you spot the tiny spider, bottom right of the photo.
+There’s a tiny spider under this one.

 It faces west, and round the back and sides